d-ageha/MapForDungeonCrawler/ReadMe.md

 MFDC is inspired by Etrian Odyssey series, which features map making system.
 So, if you are familiar to EO, you can expect what to come from MFDC.

-Currently, you cannot save the map you wrote.

 ## Planned Features
 I'm going to add these features in the future:
 * Save/Load Map option